-These maps can only provide best-case scenarios for targets fainter than V=12, which is the nominal faint magnitude limit of CHEOPS.
+These maps can only provide best-case scenarios for targets fainter than V{mag} =12, which is the nominal faint magnitude limit of CHEOPS.
 In-orbit commissioning has shown that CHEOPS works best for bright stars.
-For stars fainter than $V\approx11$, the photometric performance varies a lot depending on stray light and background contamination.
+For stars fainter than $V\approx$ 11, the photometric performance varies greatly depending on stray light and background contamination.
 Users proposing targets at the faint limit or fainter may expect the photometric precision of the light curve products to vary, especially depending on field crowding (low field crowding is an advantage).
 For such cases, a higher level of photometric detrending (not included in the Data Reduction Pipeline; DRP) should become necessary to exploit the data.
 As faint-target observations may be carried out under conditions that could be detrimental to the scientific goal of the observations, proposals with such faint objects will be dealt with at the discretion of the TAC.

-1.3.2.2 Instantaneous visibility
+1.3.2.2 Visibility maps cumulated over a month

-Because the orbit of CHEOPS precesses in one year (remaining perpendicular to the direction vector of the Sun), the telescope sees different patches of the sky along the year.
+Because the orbit of CHEOPS precesses in 1 year (remaining perpendicular to the direction vector of the Sun), the telescope sees different patches of the sky along the year.
 The instantaneous visibility of CHEOPS is approximately similar to that of a ground-based telescope located close to the equator at the same date.
-Monthly visibility maps (together with the data used to generate them) can be found on the ESA GO website (AD2) and are shown in Figure 5.
+Monthly visibility maps (together with the data used to generate them) can be found on the ESA GO website (AD2) and are shown in Figure 4.

-Figure 5: Instantaneous (monthly) visibility maps for CHEOPS.
+Figure 4: Instantaneous (monthly) visibility maps for CHEOPS.

-1.3.2.3 Advanced visibility calculation for my target and observation constraints
+1.3.2.3 Visibility Tool (recommended for Phase 1)